SiScocsgo/BlackPillProMini/README.md

-# Documentation for the Blackpill Pro Mini
+# Documentation for the BlackPill Pro Mini

 ## 1) Introduction
 The Blackpill Pro Mini is a 13x7 pinhole sized STM32 LQFP48 breakout board.
 It can support many classes of STM32 MCUs, such as L,F0,F1,and F3.
 The default version is equipped with an STM32F103C8T6.